remykarem/remykarem.github.io/books-src/cryptography-book/src/primitives/encryption-algorithms/block-cipher-mode-of-operation.md

 #  Block cipher mode of operation

-Block ciphers usually operate in a **mode of operation**.
+Block ciphers (eg. AES, DES) usually operate in a **mode of operation**.
 This involves *repeated* transformations of a block, in order to achieve confidentiality and authentication.

 $$
 \text{(message, \textbf{key}, \textbf{modeofoperation})} \rightarrow \text{ciphertext}